 As we age, particularly into our later years, apana vayu accumulates (sanchaya) and may become aggravated (prakopa).
 This leads to the constipation so commonly seen in the elderly.
 When this is combined with a vata increasing lifestyle and constitutional tendencies, the stage is set for vata to overflow (prasara) into circulation.
 Overflow causes vyana vayu to become disturbed within the rasa dhatu.
 Systemic signs of vata disturbance occur, such as dryness of the membranes of the body.
 Vata may relocate (sthana samsraya) to any dhatus that are weak.
 When a preexisting weakness resides in the tissue of the brain, this becomes the site of relocation, and thus we have a condition of vata (prana, samana and vyana) in the majja dhatu, damaging portions of the brain stem and causing altered coordination and tremors.
 Additional components of the pathology which are commonly present include vata (vyana) entering mamsa dhatu and causing muscle rigidity, or prana kshaya (diminished prana) entering the manovaha srota and causing depression.
 In addition, kapha appears to be diminished in the majja dhatu in these patients.
 An increase in vata dries out kapha (cellular structure) in the susceptible region of the majja dhatu (brain stem).
 This creates an open space, inviting vata to become vitiated.
 While the condition has a predominantly vata pathology, pitta can also play an important role in the samprapti (pathology) as its heat can burn out the cellular structure, causing kapha kshaya (diminished kapha) in the majja dhatu, in turn creating the original weakness in the brain stem.
 Hence personalities based in fear (vata) and intensity (pitta) are most predisposed to this condition, and those of kapha nature are the most naturally protected.

-Medical research has determined the cause of the condition to be a loss of function of specialized cells in the brain stem which stimulate the production of the neurotransmitter, dopamine9, 1.
+Medical research has determined the cause of the condition to be a loss of function of specialized cells in the brain stem which stimulate the production of the neurotransmitter, dopamine9,1.
 The cause of the functional disturbance is not known.
 It is known that Parkinson's disease can occur secondarily to several known causes, including the ingestion of anti-psychotic drugs such as reserpine.
 Reserpine is a plant alkaloid derivative of the Indian herb Sarpagandha, also called Rauwolfia Serpentina8.
 These drugs block the action of dopamine on the brain even though normal levels are present.
 In addition, carbon monoxide and manganese poisoning can instigate the condition, as well as other brain tissue abnormalities such as tumors and infarcts.
-Finally, drug abusers injecting NMPTP (N-menthyl-4-phenyl-1,2,5,6-tetrahydropyridine1,3,7) can cause a form of the disease which has a sudden onset and is irreversible.

 Diagnosis is based primarily on signs and symptoms.
 Resting tremors (tremors which occur when the body is at rest and there is no voluntary initiation of motion) along with rigidity, loss of facial expression or gait abnormalities strongly suggests the disease.
 As only 70% of patients exhibit tremors, the other 30% of the cases are more difficult to diagnose1.
 This condition may be confused with other causes of tremors, depression and gait abnormalities.